palllaura/restoapi/README.md

 ## Features
 * View restaurant plan with all tables
-* Filter available tables by date, time and number of guests
+* Filter tables by date, time, duration and number of guests
-* Get a recommended table based on party size and preferences
+* Real-time table availability based on reservations
+* Automatic table recommendation (best fit for party size)
+* Create reservations with validation and feedback

 ## Tech stack
 ### Backend